 - Write a reflection — blog post, letter to Common Ground — providing feedback and observations on the experience of being an environmental leader in residence.

 - Create a ripple effect and impact that goes well beyond the residency — leaving something lasting behind in our community.

-To support the residency, Common Ground can offer a $2,500 honorarium, as well as travel, accommodations (hotel or homestay), and meals while in New Haven.
+To support the residency, Common Ground can offer a $2,500 honorarium, and reimbursement for incidental expenses connected to the experiences described above.

 Nominations will be reviewed by a team of staff and students, who will narrow down nominees, conduct phone or face to face interviews of the top 2-3 candidates (planned for the week of January 20 or 27), and create a ballot of candidates on which all Common Ground students and staff will vote.